coderanger/coderanger.net/content/posts/chef-and-vault.md

 a Chef client needs is generally related to what kind of server it is on.
 We already have this data in the form of either Chef policy names (if using the new Policyfile system) or roles/role cookbooks in the node's run list.
-Using this data to gate access to secrets feels very natural, has minimal impact on existing Chef workflows, and allows for flexible ACL targeting.
+Using this data to gate access to secrets feels natural, has minimal impact on existing Chef workflows, and allows for flexible ACL targeting.
 The downside is that doing so today is grossly insecure.